 - (1) Press the 5 and 4 keys in this order in the initial stage of the maintenance mode.
-The "SCAN START ADJ." will appear on the LCD. - (2) The "1.
-ADF 2.
-FB" will appear.
-Select one of them that you want to adjust the start position.
-If you want to adjust the start position of the ADF, press 1 key, and if you want to adjust - (3) The present compensation level for the start position appears on the LCD.
-Compensation levels can be adjusted in 11 steps from +5 to -5 (mm). - (4) Press the ◀ key to increase compensation levels, and the ▶ key to lower them.
-Press the Stop/Exit key, and the machine returns to the initial state of the maintenance mode without adjusting compensation levels. - (5) Press the Menu/Set key.
+The "SCAN START ADJ." will appear on the LCD. - (2) Press the 1 or 2 key to display the present compensation level for the start position.
+Compensation levels can be adjusted in 11 steps from -5 to +5 (mm). - (3) Press the ≤ key to increase compensation levels, and the ► key to lower them.
+Press the Stop/Exit key, and the machine returns to the initial state of the maintenance mode without adjusting compensation levels. - (4) Press the Menu/Set key.

 The "ACCEPTED" will appear on the LCD.
-One second later, the machine "1 ADF\2.
-FB" will appear on the LCD. - (6) Press the Stop/Exit key when finish the adjustment.
-The machine returns to the initial state of the maintenance mode.
+One second later, the machine returns to the initial stage of the maintenance mode.